It’s time to work on your business.

 These are usually informational or promotional messages sent to people who asked you to keep them updated, such as prospects, clients, reporters, vendors, affiliates, etc. Marketing emails encompass a variety of content, but most are used to send newsletters, sales promotions, announcements, press releases, follow-ups, and surveys.

-- Build and maintain your subscriber list
+- Build and maintain your subscriber database list

 - Encourage readers to reply